Nuddel69/TTK4155-ProjectCode/README.md

 While all our addresses were passing the write test, half were failing on read.
 We figured it might be caused by a single bit not flipping and thus the faulty addresses were being overwritten.
-Tried using known good code, redid the wiring a dozen times, stuck decoupling caps _everywhere_, swapped out both the latch and uC to no avail.
+Tried using known good code, redid the wiring a dozen times, stuck decoupling caps _everywhere_ and swapped out both the latch and uC, all to no avail.

 We probed again and noticed a single bit not latching.
 While all other outputs on the latch were switching between 0V and 3.5V (nominal according to the datasheey),